 - You have control of your final results

 - This, perhaps, is one of the most important benefits of taking the exams.
 We heard some horror stories in May 2020 about students who received results through the IBO algorithm, which simply didn’t align with their hopes or expectations, in some cases by 7 points.
 In that instance, the student ultimately (other than using the EUR method) has no control over the final result.
-Exams, despite the inherent stress, are as objective as you can hope for – it is not reliant on a person’s opinion, there is a mark scheme which examiners need to follow which means you have far more control over the final score.
+Exams, despite the inherent stress, are as objective as you can hope for – it is not reliant on a person’s opinion, there is a mark scheme that examiners need to follow which means you have far more control over the final score.
 Yes, your studies have been significantly disrupted, but with more than two months still to prepare, you can still fare very well on a comparative basis with your global peers.

 - Exams will be easier